mohsinalimat/klassenapp-ios/README.md

 # klassenapp-ios
-Die iOS Version der KlassenApp.
-Geschrieben in Swift.
+The iOS Version of the KlassenApp (english: "ClassApp")

-## Verwendungszweck:
+## Usage:
-Diese App wurde für eine Schulklasse programmiert, um Hausaufgaben, Arbeiten, etc. schnell sehen zu können.
+This app was programmed for a school class to see homework, tests, etc. quickly.
-## Verwendete Bibliotheken (CocoaPods):
+## Used Libraries (CocoaPods):
 1. Firebase/* - Google (https://firebase.google.com/)
 2. Fabric - Fabric (https://get.fabric.io/)
 3. Crashlytics - Fabric (https://get.fabric.io/)